 Things to consider

-For credit card users who habitually carry a balance on their cards from month to month, the 15 month introductory 0% APR for purchases may look like a great deal.
+For credit card users who habitually carry a balance on their cards from month to month, the 15 month introductory 0% APR for purchases and balance transfers may look like a great deal.
 It is, but the APR goes up to 14.99%–23.74% variable after the introductory period ends.
 That interest rate could help you rack up a bigger credit card bill than you’d like if you don’t pay off your balance before your 16th month with the card.

 Chase Freedom Unlimited® cash back details